Ramki1999/project-umbrella/Umbrella-Apps/User_app/umbrella/README.md

-A disaster resilience app that connects the Disaster Management authority, rescue officers and the local users  for effective disaster management and risk prediction that supports community cooperation.The app is built on flutter, a framework by google to build native android and IOS apps at ease.
+A disaster resilience app that connects the Disaster Management authority, rescue officers and the local users  for effective disaster management and risk prediction that supports community cooperation.This is the app for the public and is built on flutter, a framework by google to build native android and IOS apps at ease.

 # FILES